adityajoshi49/FastLED_clone_AJ/Overview.md

 * AS1130
 * TLC5940
 * TM1829 - a 3 wire chipset that also allows dynamically changing the base line power usage!
-* LPD1886 - a 3 wire chipset that is 12-bits per pixel instead of the usually 7/8-bit per pixel most of the other chipsets seen are so far
 * TM1812
 * D3001/CY3001 - investigating this chipset.